Les Autres sport classification: Disabilities

 ISOD eligibility for people in the Les Autres group covers sportspeople with locomotor disabilities regardless of their diagnosis.
 In practice, this class generally covers people with minimal disabilities who do not use a wheelchair, do not have cerebral palsy and do not have an amputation.
-This special disability group also includes people with Friedreich's ataxia, Duchenne's, Ehlers-Danlos Syndrome, arthogyposis, osteogenesis imperfecta and junior rheumatoid arthritis.
-It also includes people with different limb length, polio sequela, Gullian's Syndrome, some types of cerebral plasy, some spinal conditions related to polio, spondyloepiphyseal dysplasia.
+This special disability group also includes people with Friedreich's ataxia, Duchenne's, Ehlers–Danlos syndrome, arthrogryposis, osteogenesis imperfecta and junior rheumatoid arthritis.
+It also includes people with different limb length, polio sequela, Gullian's syndrome, some types of cerebral palsy, some spinal conditions related to polio, spondyloepiphyseal dysplasia.
 The term Les Autres to refer to these disability groups was first used in 1980.

 The Les Autres class of disabilities generally covers two classes.
 These are people with short stature or dwarfism and people with impaired passive range of movement.
 The latter is sometimes referred to as PROM.
 PROM includes people with joint disorders including arthrogryposis and thalidomide.
 Most of the included specific conditions are for congenital disorders.
 It also includes people with multiple sclerosis.

 People who are ineligible to compete in Les Autres classes include people with intellectual disabilities, people with heart, chest, abdominal, ear, eye or skin related disabilities where these disabilities do not impair their locomotor function.
 This grouping does not include people with dislocated muscles or arthritis.

 Les Autres classes are sometimes broken down differently in medical literature, because the category contains ten different types of permanent disabilities.
 These include hypertonia, ataxia, atheotosis, loss of muscle strength, loss of range of movement, loss of limb, short stature, low vision and intellectual disability.
 These ten categories through are not used as the basis of specific Les Autres classes.

 People in Les Autres classes often have cardiovascular issues associated with the condition causing their disability.
 They are almost more prone to stress fractures.
 Individuals with short stature have this issue as a result of congenital issues.